nashokin/BCCrypto/README.md

 - `gpg --export-secret-key -a 80C42804012256AF85D9AACAC3462FE2F1C35E09 > private.gpg` -> this will exctrat the private key for the id provided

 #### TODO:
-- Implement signature option with private key for encrypted message with OpenPGP
+- Implement signature option with signing key for encrypted message with OpenPGP

 Any comments/suggestions are very welcome, please enjoy.